Chevrotain/chevrotain/packages/website/docs/tutorial/step2_parsing.md

 Important to note that:

-- The **super** invocation has an array of the Tokens as the second parameter.
+- The **super** invocation has an array of the Tokens as the parameter.
-  This is the same array we used to define the Lexer, In this context it is used to define the Parser's **vocabulary**.
+  This is the same array we used to define the Lexer.
+In this context it is used to define the Parser's **vocabulary**.
 - The method **performSelfAnalysis** must be invoked at the end of the constructor.
   This is where much of the 'secret sauce' happens, including creating the inner grammar representation and performing static checks on the grammar.

 ## More Rules

-Let's look at two more grammar rule, this time with repetition and alternation.
+Let's look at two more grammar rules, this time with repetition and alternation.

 ```javascript
 $.RULE("selectClause", () => {